itf/6s092/courses/IAP19/PS/PS16/content.md

 </question>

 <question expression>
-csq_prompt = "How long does it take to find an element in a binary search tree of height $h$ with $n$ elements?" csq_soln = "O(h)" csq_show_check = True csq_allow_check = True
+csq_prompt = "How long does it take to find an element in a binary search tree of height $h$ with $n$ elements?
+Give the asymptotic complexity." csq_soln = "O(h)" csq_show_check = True csq_allow_check = True